Haoming9810/CSS143B-2020Fall/homework/homework_6/problem_2.md

 15000	0.008610	0.002849	0.013852	0.003780
 ```

-The first column is problem size, and the rest 4 columns are the time corresponding to the 4 function calls as commented above.
+The first column is problem size, and the rest 4 columns are the running time corresponding to the 4 function calls as commented above.

 The test codes are already provided.
 No coding needed for this task (except changing problem size in the loop).
 What's to be done is: